Chunlong101/SharePointTips/RemoveUserOrGroupFromMultiUserInfoList/README.md

 9. Logs can be found from "\Common\Logging\Logs".

-This script can run with sharepoint add-in so that you can have tenant level permissions (you need to register a tenant level sharepoint add-in) see more details: https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/security-apponly-azureacs, or can also use azure ad registered app with different parameters of connect-pnponline, or grant site admin permission to each site collection
+This script can run with sharepoint add-in so that you can have tenant level permissions (you need to register a tenant level sharepoint add-in) see more details: https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/security-apponly-azureacs, or can also use azure ad registered app with different parameters of connect-pnponline, or grant site admin permissions to each site collection

 # Pls note